BIM7AA/BIM7AA_Properties_DataPack/README.md

 This property set includes Revit shared Parameters for BIM7AA parameters.

-   * BIM7AA_PropertySet_V3.2.txt includes only BIM7AA parameters
+   * BIM7AA_PropertySet_V3.2.txt includes an IFC Propert Set for BIM7AA Type Codes
-   * BIM7AA_Shared Parameters_V3.2.txt includes IFC parameters
+   * BIM7AA_Shared Parameters_V3.2.txt includes Revit Shared Parameters BIM7AA Type Codes.
+The file also contains a useful selection of Shared Parameters ready to map to IFC Classes.
+BIM7AA does not define the usage of these IFC Classes but makes them available to standardize their use.

 The BIM7AA excel spreadsheet for [BIM7AA Typecoding](http://www.bim7aa.dk/BIM7AA_Typekodning.html) includes mapping tables from BIM7AA to several other systems: